-Content Major in Modern Languages
+E. Content Major in Social Studies

-In addition to completing required courses in elementary education, students electing a content major in modern languages with a concentration in French, Portuguese, or Spanish, must complete the following courses, with a minimum grade point average of 2.75:
+In addition to completing the required courses in elementary education, students electing a content major in social studies must complete the following courses with a minimum grade point average of 2.75 in the major.